Fractlord/QUIC-BBR-vs-TCP-CUBIC-comparison-over-Wired-Networks/README.md

 TCP simulations utilized the CUBIC congestion control algorithm.
 The simulations were conducted over five different WIRED network topologies, including:

-Point-to-point topology
-Star topology
-Bus topology
-Ring topology
-Mesh topology
+Point-to-point topology -- Star topology -- Bus Topology -- Ring Topology -- Mesh Topology

 The results of these simulations are documented in the form of graphs and tables, providing a clear comparative analysis of throughput, latency, congestion window behavior, and packet loss.